What is an Electronic Logging Device (ELD)?

 A brief history of CMV Driver Safety Regulations leading to the ELD

 The first Hours of Service laws impacting truck and bus drivers hit the books back in 1937 and those original laws are still reflected in today’s HOS laws.
 In 2000, the US Department of Transportation created the Federal Motor Carrier Safety Administration (FMCSA) pursuant to the Motor Carrier Safety Improvement Act of 1999 (49 U.S.C.
 113).
 Formerly a part of the Federal Highway Administration, the Federal Motor Carrier Safety Administration’s primary mission is to prevent commercial motor vehicle-related fatalities and injuries.

-Why are ELDs mandated?
+Why are ELDs required?

 Intrastate CMV drivers may also be subject to the ELD mandate.
 Depending on the state’s timetable for adoption of the federal regulations, an intrastate CMV driver may have longer to adopt and implement an ELD.
-For example, Texas intrastate carriers have until December 16, 2019 to adopt ELDs.
+For example, Texas intrastate carriers had until December 16, 2019 to adopt ELDs.

 How do ELDs work?